firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 In the future, I hope to make it easier to apply these to your search.

-All filters work like this:
+All search filters work like this:

-- `name:value` for basic words
+- `example:value` for basic words
-- `name:"long value"` for words with spaces
+- `example:"long value"` for words with spaces
-- `name:123` for numbers
+- `example:123` for numbers
-- `name:123.45` for numbers with decimals
+- `exampleame:123.45` for numbers with decimals
-- `name:2023-09-17` for dates
+- `example:2023-09-17` for dates
-- `-name:value` for negation.
-Works on all previous examples.
+- `-example:value` for the negation of a search filter.
+It works on all previous examples too.

 ## Description and content